Make a Booking

 At Urban Seed Education, we strive for an empathic world.
 We have sought to meet the stranger (homeless/ addicted/ marginalised); to imagine what life is like for them, and have begun to see ourselves in them and discover our shared humanity.
 We invite you to step into an others shoes and see life from their perspective.
 This session will draw on the ongoing empathic work of Urban Seed Education to challenge and inspire students to not only have empathy themselves but to gain an empathic vision for the world.

 This session runs as an hour and a half or all day interactive and hands-on workshop.
-It is only on offer to those groups who have participated in a “City is our Home” walk or "Searching for Home" workshop.
+It is only on offer to those groups who have participated in a “Most Liveable City?” walk and compliments our "you+me+us" workshop.
 Please contact us if you would like to discuss this further.

-This workshop can be run as an hour and a half session or for a full day.
-It is only on offer to those students who have participated in a 'City is our Home' walk or a 'Searching For Home' workshop.
+This workshop runs for 2 hours; is only on offer to those students who have participated in a "Most Liveable City?" walk and compliments our "Empathy" workshop.

 Melbourne is world renowned for graffiti and street art.
 It is controversial, irreverent and subversive.
 Graffiti is historically vandalism and is now seen as the ‘art’ of the outsider.